makersacademy/bowling-challenge/README.md

 # In this challenge, we are going to stimulate a bowling scorecard.

-It will be done by Javascript and it is front end.
+It will use Javascript and Jquery and the test framework for the javascript is Jasmine.

 Two classes are defined.